edsonbonfim/form/README.md

 ## License

-BSD Clauses 3 License.
+The MIT License.
 See [License file](https://github.com/edsonbonfim/form/blob/master/LICENSE.md) for more information.